alifeee/blogtest/ring-populations/ring-populations.md

 - [Circle Populations] *also* shows you how many bus, tram, and train/metro stops are in a circle.
 Very nice for complaining about your city not having trams yet.
 - [Tom Forth] has also made [Ring Populations], which is a similar idea to [Circle Populations], but shows the change in population densities and ring populations since 2001 (UK only).
+- Colours for the cover image generated with [ColorDesigner.io](https://colordesigner.io/gradient-generator/)

 ### Data